Asian stocks mostly higher after Wall Street gains

 BEIJING (AP) — Most Asian stock markets rose Monday after major Wall Street indexes hit new highs and China reported unexpectedly strong economic growth.

-WALL STREET: Gains by big technology and health care companies pushed U.S. stocks higher for a third day, lifting the Standard & Poor’s 500 index, Dow Jones industrial average and Russell 2000 index of smaller-company stocks to record highs.
-Energy companies helped lift the market as crude oil prices rose.
-High-dividend stocks such as real estate companies and utilities also posted big gains following a drop in bond yields.
+WALL STREET: Gains by big technology and health care companies pushed U.S. stocks higher for a third straight day on Friday, lifting the Standard & Poor’s 500 index, Dow Jones industrial average and Russell 2000 index of smaller-company stocks to record highs.
+Energy companies advanced on higher oil prices.
+High-dividend stocks such as real estate companies and utilities posted big gains following a drop in bond yields.
 Investors brushed off a report showing U.S. retail sales declined in June and drew encouragement from data indicating industrial production rebounded.
 The S&P 500 index gained 0.5 percent to 2,459.27.
 The Dow rose 0.4 percent to 21,637.74.
 The Nasdaq composite added 0.6 percent to 6,312.47.

 CHINESE GROWTH: Data showed China’s economic growth held steady at 6.9 percent in the quarter ending in June, exceeding most forecasts.
 Growth was boosted by unexpectedly strong retail sales and trade, which offset softer investment.
 Forecasters warned that strength was unlikely to last because tighter controls on bank lending aimed at cooling a surge in debt will weigh on investment, a major component in growth.